Regional Board Members

 PAM DeMATO

-Pam lives in Shelby County.and has her Bachelor’s of Science in Early Childhood Education from Southern Connecticut State University and her Master’s of Education from Christian Brothers University.
+Pam lives in Shelby County. and has her Bachelor’s of Science in Early Childhood Education from Southern Connecticut State University and her Master’s of Education from Christian Brothers University.
 She is CERI and ALTA certified and runs the RISE Learning Center in Collierville.
 Pam’s interest in advocacy and structured literacy programs began when her own children were diagnosed with dyslexia and she has proudly been involved with TN-IDA for 15 years.
+Pam is the Executive Director of Shelby Literacy Center and also runs RISE Learning Center in Collierville.

 DIRECTOR – AREA 5